dikortis/LetsTalkETC/Episodes/Episode_4.md

 see it anytime in the future if any I mean the theorem is a great algorithm and the way it's designed to work in the
-GPUs it's it's it's it would be it would probably kill an ASIC
+GPUs it's it would be it would probably kill an ASIC

 **Christian Seberino:**
- yeah and the
+ yes and the
 reason is because it needs so much memory right mind correct and so at discourage it it minimizes the